 i.
 Decorations - should always have some touch of our school colors.

-- Food Selection - NEVER have a buffet dinner – Appetizers ONLY (Keep ticket price as low as possible)
+- Food Selection - Buffet dinner is expensive but you won't leave hungry – Appetizers ONLY is the cheapest way to go.
+(Keep ticket price as low as possible)

 - Booze Selection - ALWAYS make sure we have keg of beer, booze and jello shooters

 - Jello Shooters – (minimum 500 jello shooters per 70 people)